Bhavi0208/Devara/README.md

 # Devara
-In Devara movie NTR is Hero
+In Devara movie NTR is Hero and
+Jhanvi kapoor's role name is Thangam in Devara Movie